 At AZ Dentist, we believe that a trip to the dentist shouldn’t be scary.
-That’s why we share as much information as possible up-front, so you’re well-aware of what will happen when you visit our Scottsdale clinic.
+That’s why we share as much information as possible up-front, so you’re well-aware of what will happen when you visit one of our clinics in the Phoenix area.
 And, we’re always around if you have questions or any other concerns.

 To start, you will have X-rays taken of your teeth.
 There are two major types of X-rays that are taken inside your mouth.

 One is called a periapical X-ray.
 This X-ray views the root of the tooth and the bone around the tip of the root.
 The angle on this X-ray is not dead-on, but about 60 degrees.
 This X-ray is good for visualizing the root of your tooth.
 It can also diagnose conditions that may affect the root of your tooth.